 Everybody likes to hear success stories.
-Also, most people don’t want to be first, particularly when it comes to installing the latest critical software to hundreds of users or delivering a multi-million pound high profile project.
+Also, most people don’t want to be first, particularly when it comes to installing the latest critical software to hundreds of users or delivering a multi-million-pound high profile project.

 Planning is critical

 Sometimes there is a danger that case studies are all the same and therefore the why choose us also becomes a bit too generic.
 Focussing on a key message that you want to get across in the case study is therefore important.
-Again this maybe that you can solve a specific issue in an industry sector, for a particular role or improve a company’s operations saving time or money.
+Again, this maybe that you can solve a specific issue in an industry sector, for a particular role or improve a company’s operations saving time or money.
 The key thing is having a key message in each case study and know when and how this would be used in a sales and marketing context.

 Making it interesting

 As I mentioned earlier the danger with case studies is that they can be much the same.
 So, why are people going to read yours?
 What can you do to make it more interesting?
 Again, this comes down to focus.
-Can you tell the story through a specific users eyes or follow a problem back to its root cause and explain how this was solved.
+Can you tell the story through a specific user’s eyes or follow a problem back to its root cause and explain how this was solved?
 Adding in interesting statistics, facts and links to other information can add more value and also make your case study more interesting.

 Drive an action

-A case study is also an opportunity for promoting other products, services and solutions.
+A case study is also an opportunity for promoting other products, services, and solutions.
 I frequently see case studies on one side of A4 or delivering the story, but no call to action.
 What should the reader do if they are interested in hearing more?
 What is the call to action, the next step?
-You will have got a ‘reaction’ now you need to drive an action.
+You will have got a ‘reaction’ now you need to drive the action.

 At Incognate we specialise in producing content that packs a punch.
-We have a team of journalists, expert copy writers, designers and a team of marketing specialists that can help to produce purposeful content for your marketing campaigns.
+We have a team of journalists, expert copy writers, videographers, designers and a team of marketing specialists that can help to produce purposeful content for your marketing campaigns.